What's The Best Homeschool Planner for Working Moms? text overlay on image of desk

 What to Look for in a Homeschool Planner When You Work from Home

-I actually use two different planners and have for years.
-I use one for homeschool and one for work.
+I use two different planners and have for years.
+One organizes our homeschool and one organizes my businesses.

 Perhaps you’d like to use two planners as well.
-Regardless of which way you plan to go on your planner route, there are a few key things to look for in your homeschool planner.
+Regardless of how you plan to go on your planner route, there are a few key things to look for in your homeschool planner.

 A layout you love.

-As a recovering planner-addict, my first piece of advice is do not settle.
+As a recovering planner addict, my first advice is do not settle.

-Make sure your planner includes a layout that you love and can easily work with.
+Ensure your planner includes a layout you love and can easily work with.
 If you write big, consider getting a layout with tons of writing space.
 If you prefer a mix of lines, boxes, sections for dooling, adding sticky notes, etc., then look for those options.

 Spreads that offer months at a glance.